Bioethics (BE)

 BE 5900 Bioethics National Conference - 2-3 Hours

 The annual national/international bioethics conference at Trinity provides a unique opportunity to learn from and interact with Christian leaders in bioethics from around the country and beyond.
 The course includes a preconference reading program and post-conference writing program tailored to the topic of the conference.
 Class meetings with the professor immediately precede and are interspersed throughout the conference.
-May be taken in addition to an Institute course such as BE 5100 or BE 6500 offered in conjunction with the conference.
 Cannot be taken as a Guided Reading Course.
 May be repeated for credit.
 Offered face to face at the Deerfield campus.

 BE 6100 Bioethics Colloquium - 1-2 Hours

 An analysis of the principal theories and problems of philosophical ethics, including the meaning of ethical language, alternative theories of the right and the good, and the implications of moral issues for the concept of God and other theological questions.
-This course replaces PR 7220 Ethical Theory.
+Formerly: PR 7220.
 Offered online and face-to-face at the Deerfield campus.

 BE 7300 Advanced Clinical Ethics - 1-3 Hours

 This course will engage students in the process of doing ethical analysis in group discussion and in writing ethics consultation reports on specific cases typically encountered by a consultant in clinical ethics.
-Two prerequisites: BE 5300; plus either BE 5000 or BE 5100.
+Two prerequisites: BE 5300; plus either BE 5010 or BE 6000.
 Students without clinical/medical experience must obtain the professor's permission before registering.
-Students without BE 5000/5100 can ask the professor to waive that prerequisite.
+Students without BE 5010 or BE 6000 can ask the professor to waive that prerequisite.
 Offered online.

 Independent study culminating in a bioethics-related project, as arranged with the program director or designee.
 Students should register for this course the semester they start the project.
 Prerequisite or taken concurrently: BE 5200, BE 5300, BE 5500, and BE 6500 or by permission of the program director.